githubtraining/reviewing-a-pull-request/responses/03_successful-comment.md

 #### Discern the context

-Reviewing the title and body of the PR should help you understand the intended change and the reasoning behind the change.
+Reviewing the title and body of the pull request should help you understand the intended change and the reasoning behind the change.
 This clarification _should_ help you identify limitations, boundaries, and other context that could prevent the pull request from being merged in its current state.

 #### Observing the progress